andylintner/openhab2/addons/io/org.openhab.io.homekit/README.md

 # HomeKit Add-on

-This is an add-on that exposes your OpenHAB system as a bridge over the HomeKit protocol.
+This is an add-on that exposes your openHAB system as a bridge over the HomeKit protocol.

-Using this add-on, you will be able to control your OpenHAB system using Apple's Siri, or any of a number of HomeKit enabled iOS apps.
+Using this add-on, you will be able to control your openHAB system using Apple's Siri, or any of a number of HomeKit enabled iOS apps.
 In order to do so, you will need to make some configuration changes.
 HomeKit organizes your home into "accessories" that are made up of a number of "characteristics".
 Some accessory types require a specific set of characteristics.

 ## Global Configuration
 Your first step will be to create the homekit.cfg in your conf/services folder.
 At the very least, you will need to define a pin number for the bridge.
 This will be used in iOS when pairing.
 The pin code is in the form "###-##-###".
 Requirements beyond this are not clear, and Apple enforces limitations on eligible pins within iOS.
 At the very least, you cannot use repeating (111-11-111) or sequential (123-45-678) pin codes.
 If your home network is secure, a good starting point is the pin code used in most sample applications: 031-45-154.